XistGG/XistGame-Template/README.md

 Never trust someone else to think for you.
 Make sure you read each of these lines and you understand what it does before you execute it.

+This project uses Lumen by default.
+You must explicitly enable legacy hardware support and static lighting if needed for your project.

 ## SETUP: Configure Variables for your Project

 #### Powershell Procedure: